 We use water and a rose for the dedication.
 Water is a symbol of nature’s bounty and our own connection to nature as part of the human family.
 The rose is a symbol of the unique gift that each child is and our hope that each child will, throughout their lives, unfold and blossom just as the rose.

-Child Dedications are typically done within a Sunday service.
-For members and active participants, please contact the Lead Minister if you are interested in having your child or children dedicated.
+Child dedications are typically done within a Sunday service.
+Please contact Rev. Christine Dance by emailing email@example.com if you are interested in having your child or children dedicated.